MBtech/bbo-arena/README.md

 # bbo-arena
+**Note: This repository is being updated with the latest version of the code and the data.
+Please contact Muhammad Bilal @ muhammad.bilal@uclouvain.be if you have any question.**

 ## Evaluation
 The results from our evaluation of the blackbox algorithms will be included in this repository.
 Best hyper-parameter configuration for two workloads and two objection functions in our evaluation are present [here](https://github.com/MBtech/bbo-arena/blob/master/docs/best-hyperparams.md).

 For stats and results from the evaluation take a look at the `docs` directory.
 Plots and logs will be added soon as well.

+All the plots related to the analysis are in `analysis/plots` directory.

 ## Blackbox optimization libraries/algorithms (under test)
 - SMAC -> Working using [pysmac](https://github.com/automl/pysmac) (There is a problem with [SMACv3](https://github.com/automl/SMAC3) on MacOS)